580 California Street

-580 California Street is a high rise office building completed in 1987 in the Financial District of San Francisco, California.
+580 California Street is a Philip Johnson-designed high rise office building completed in 1987 in the Financial District of San Francisco, California.
 The postmodern, 107 m, 23 story tower is bordered by Kearny Street and California Street, and is topped with three faceless, 12 ft-tall statues, on each side of the building on the twenty-third floor.
 The art installation is entitled "The Corporate Goddesses" by Muriel Castanis, the late designer and creator of the sculptures.